 Introduction

-Intel OpenCL implementation allows user to run the same application on different Intel devices that support OpenCL standard.
-Historically there were 2 such devices: CPU device that supports OpenCL applications purely on Intel CPUs and GEN/GT device that supports OpenCL applications on Intel Integrated Graphics devices starting from SandyBridge CPUs.
-Current proposal extends OpenCL support to Intel Many Integrated Cores (MIC) discrete accelerator devices, code named Knights Ferry (KNF), Knights Corner (KNC) and Knights Lake (KNL), generically named KN*.
+OpenCL is an open standard programming model for heterogeneous computing, developed by the Khronos group.
+An OpenCL application can launch device programs (aka kernels) on multiple platform devices which support OpenCL.
+Intel supports OpenCL on its CPU and Gen devices.
+This document describes the high-level design of OpenCL for Intel Many Integrated Cores (MIC) discrete accelerator devices, code named Knights Ferry (KNF), Knights Corner (KNC) and Knights Lake (KNL), generically named KN*.
+Support for MIC devices will be part of the OpenCL runtime of the future Intel OpenCL SDK products.
+This document refers to the Intel OpenCL Runtime architecture, as described in [Intel OpenCL Framework Architecture Specification].

 Note: At the date of this writing GT/GEN Intel OpenCL Runtime is still not merged with CPU Intel OpenCL Runtime.

 ASSUMPTION1: This document assumes MIC device will be integrated with CPU Intel OpenCL Runtime, described in the [Intel Open CL Framework Architecture Specification] document.

-Current proposal is optimized for server usage and prefers high throughput above responsiveness.
+Current proposal was written with server usage in mind.

 Basic Architecture

-Figure 2.1 below shows the top-level architecture of the OpenCL runtime including MIC Device Agent.
+Figure 2-1 below shows the high-level architecture of the Intel OpenCL Runtime with support for the MIC devices.
 This diagram is based on the [Intel Open CL Framework Architecture Specification] document.